labintsev/flame/readme.md

-# Flame - FireController
+# Flame Analyzer

-Flame (FireController) is a PyQt5-based application for analyzing video or camera streams to measure and process experimental data, such as angles and voltages, with error analysis and reporting.
+Flame Analyzer is a PyQt5-based application for analyzing video or camera streams to measure and process experimental data, such as angles and termo voltages, with error analysis and reporting.

 ## Features